 I am a Research Associate in the Department of Physics in the field of Physics Education, where I work on the Strengthening Learning Communities project.
 This projects aims to identify and alleviate any awarding gaps and educational inequalities between student demographic groups in the department.
 My role is to perform quantitative analysis on the students' performance data to identify such areas of inequality in outcomes.
 I am also interested in students' physics identities and fostering a sense of belonging in the department, as well as assessment and teaching methods.

-I am also the Principal Investigator on two staff-student partnerships (StudentShapers), investigating the impact of cancelled A Level exams on first-year undergraduate physics students, and the teaching choices and decisions of the academic women in the department.
+I was the Principal Investigator on two staff-student partnerships (StudentShapers), investigating the impact of cancelled A Level exams on first-year undergraduate physics students, and the teaching choices and decisions of the academic women in the department.
 Both research projects have been presented at the Variety in Chemistry Education and Physics Higher Education Conference and our work on cancelled A Level exams received a Special Mention for the Institute of Physics's Lillian McDermott Award in Physics Education Research.
 This work also led to the creation of a welcome booklet for new first year students.

 Professional activities and teaching

 I am a course associate for the Communicating Physics module on the undergraduate physics degree programme, a mentor for the I-STEMM “How to Outreach” module, and an assessor for the I-STEMM "The Science of Learning" module.

 I am also an Ordinary Member of the Institute of Physics Higher Education Group.